 - handling contaminated soil, water or unwashed fruit or vegetables

 You can have toxoplasmosis and have no symptoms.

-You might feel like you have the flu, with temperatures, swollen glands or muscle pains.
+You might feel like you have the flu, with fever, swollen glands, headaches, fatigue or muscle pains.
 It can last for months.

 If it affects your eyes, you might notice your vision is blurry or that your eyes are red, sore or watering.